xiaoyingz/HDI_dashboard/README.md

 # HDI_dashboard
-An dashboard for movie fans to explore and manipulate movie data in different level of granularity.
+An HDI dashboard for movie fans to explore and manipulate movie data in different level of granularity.
 ## Environment:
 Python 3.8.5
 ## Dependencies: